Delray Beach, Florida

 Pineapple Grove Arts District

-The historic charm of Pineapple Grove becomes a dramatic backdrop for a contemporary take on public art.
+The historic charm of Pineapple Grove in Delray Beach becomes a dramatic backdrop for a contemporary take on public art.
 The Artwalk turns century-old brick-paved streets into a gallery of contemporary sculpture and works of art.

 From the stores to the restaurants, to the beautiful beach, life on and off of Atlantic Avenue means constantly making choices.
 Living in Downtown Delray Beach, you will appreciate having the luxury of laying claim to this spectacular Downtown whenever you wish, and however you like.